pydicom/pydicom/doc/tutorials/waveforms.rst

     2

-Each item in the sequence is a *multiplex group*, which is a group of related waveforms that are synchronised at common sampling frequency (in Hz).
+Each item in the sequence is a *multiplex group*, which is a group of related waveforms that are synchronised at common sampling frequencyW.

 .. code-block:: python

     >>> multiplex = waveforms[0]
     >>> multiplex.MultiplexGroupLabel
     'RHYTHM'
-    >>> multiplex.SamplingFrequency
+    >>> multiplex.SamplingFrequency  # in Hz
     "1000.0"
     >>> multiplex.NumberOfWaveformChannels
     12